tianle91/kaggle-amex-default-prediction/README.md

 \* Indicates that there is attached commentary.

+## Learnings from 8
+The main difference from 3 is that here we do not set label weights.

 ## Learnings from 7
 A grid search over `negative_label_weight` from 0.01 to 20 resulted very similar train and valid scores over all the values in the middle of the range, with train scores ~0.8 and valid scores